 There is tremendous potential and richness in The Gap.
 But this gap, this in-between space, is also full of ambiguity and uncertainty, feelings that we often try to avoid.
 We often fear time in The Gap and resist the discomfort of uncertainty and ambiguity; we try to get rid of what makes us uncomfortable – all of which, ironically, adds to our discomfort and can lead to avoidance and addiction.

 Why would anyone want to widen “The Gap” and spend even more time here?

 The Gap is where we search our souls and question our hearts.
 It is where we dare to ask ourselves the big questions like “Why am I here?”, “What is my purpose?”, “What happens in death?”

 It is here, in The Gap, where the full range of human emotions from peace to excruciating pain is accessible.
-It is in The Gap, where we question our sanity, experience our madness, and go to the dark night of the soul.
+In The Gap, we question our sanity, experience our madness, and go to the night of the soul.

-It is in The Gap, that we learn and grow, more so than any other stage of transition, like the butterfly in the chrysalis.
+In The Gap, we learn and grow, more so than any other transition stage, like the butterfly in the chrysalis.
 Creativity and courage are found in The Gap.
-And, it is here in The Gap, that we put up the mirror of who we are and release our masks.
-It is in The Gap where we whole ourselves and heal.
+And, it is here in The Gap that we put up the mirror of who we are and release our masks.
+It is in The Gap where we whole ourselves and heals.